accellence/run-remote-task/README.md

 # Run remote task
+Adapted version of the "run-remote-task" package, created by antelle.
+Orig-Src: https://github.com/antelle/run-remote-task Extended with support for local path, e.g. when the WebDAV repro is running on the same machine as the server instance.

+===
 Runs tasks on a remote machine with communication over a WebDAV server.

 All messages are signed, which means you can use it even if you don't trust the WebDAV server.